dskart/payment-engine/README.md

 #### /healthz

-- `GET /healthz` healtz
+- `GET /healthz` healthz

 ### Stores

-You can configure 3 types of stores backend for your engine:
+You can configure 3 types of store backend for your engine:

 - In Memory (great for unit/integrationtesting)
 - Redis (great for local dev)